 The detailed syllabus for the Documents (Advanced) module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.

-Do you want to better understand the Advanced Word Processing module and how we test skills and knowledge?
+Do you want to better understand the Documents (Advanced) module and how we test skills and knowledge?

-Try out the Advanced Word Processing sample tests here to get a feel for the coverage of the module, or practice before your certification test.
+Try out the Documents (Advanced) sample tests here to get a feel for the coverage of the module, or practice before your certification test.